hussainahmad1995/memento-ns3-for-NTT/README.md

 Afterwards, you can run everything to generate the data for the NTT, with the following self contained scripts:

-For the small topology:
+For the small topology, with one or two bottlenecks:

     $ ./run_topo_small.sh <args>

-For the larger topology:
+For the larger topology, with multi-path and four bottlenecks:

     $ ./run_topo.sh <args>